50% off? Yes: We've got the best Amazon Prime Day 2023 furniture deals

 This leather storage ottoman features a sleek contemporary design.
 It provides plenty of storage space for extra blankets or other items.

-This upholstered chair and ottoman set is 19% off at Amazon right now.
+This upholstered chair and ottoman set is on sale at Amazon right now.

 It has an elegant design with diamond stitching on the backrest and nailhead accents along the arms.
 The ottoman footrest is made of high-density foam so that it won't flatten down with use.